FortinetCloudCSE/FortiDevSec-Workshop/content/03SAST/_index.md

 ### Running SAST Scans Locally (25 minutes)

-In this chapter, you'll set up a FortiDevSec application in the console, integrate it with JIRA, and issue the Docker command to run a SAST scan manually at the command line.
-You'll then view the results both in the console and in JIRA and observe how updates to your JIRA workflow propagate back to FortiDevSec.
+In this section, you'll run a SAST scan on your forked AWS Goat repository.
+Before runnning the scan, however, you'll first configure FortiDevSec to integrate with JIRA.
+After the scan completes, you'll view the results both in the FortiDevSec and in JIRA, and understand how to sync ticket status updates from JIRA back to FortiDevSec.